-Control Evaluation Verify presence of aboveground markers indicating the location of abandoned sanitary sewers Inspection of the sanitary sewer markers is required once every five years.
-The last inspection was conducted in FY19, and the next complete inspection is scheduled for FY24.
-One manhole marker was buried during 72 nd Avenue improvements in FY22.
-The concrete plug was extended and a new plaque was installed in April 2023.
-See Section 7.4.3 for detail.
-Maintain lake levels to support aquatic ecosystems Based upon inquiries of USFWS personnel, the water levels in Lake Ladora and Lake Mary continue to support an aquatic ecosystem in accordance with the On-Post ROD.
-Lower Derby Lake was dry in most of FY23 due to persistent drought conditions.
+Control Evaluation Maintain lake levels to support aquatic ecosystems Based upon inquiries of FWS personnel, the water levels in Lake Ladora and Lake Mary continue to support an aquatic ecosystem in accordance with the On-Post ROD.
 Prevent excavation of site SSA-3b Site SSA-3b was inspected for presence of markers and evidence of disturbance.
-All markers described in the LUCP were present and no evidence of disturbance of the area was observed.
+All markers described in the LUCP were present and no evidence of disturbance in the area was observed.
 Restrict access to ensure integrity of caps/covers; prohibit activities that might damage or impair the proper function of the covers Engineering controls were maintained on the caps and covers to provide access restrictions.
 There were no activities or trespass incidents that resulted in damage to the caps/covers.
-Monitoring was completed as required under the relevant plans and the results were provided in annual monitoring reports (Navarro 2023a, 2023b, 2023d).
-Protect groundwater remedial action structures Monitoring of treatment systems is conducted during the course of normal O&M activities.
+Monitoring was completed as required under the relevant plans and the results were provided in annual monitoring reports (Navarro 2024a, 2024b, 2024d).
+Protect groundwater remedial action structures Monitoring of the treatment systems is conducted during normal O&M activities.
 Repairs are made as needed and reported in the Quarterly Effluent Reports and Annual Summary Reports.
 Well locks in the public use areas were inspected and all were intact.
-There were two trespass incidents resulting in broken security cameras at the Off-Post Groundwater Intercept and Treatment System (OGITS) and Northern Pathway Treatment System (NPTS); however, there was no damage to the treatment systems.
-Incident reports were completed, and local law enforcement was contacted to investigate the incidents.
-A fence was constructed around the NPTS to provide additional security.
-See Section 7.4.1 for additional detail.
+There were no trespass incidents associated with the treatment plants in FY24.
 Maintain access controls to prevent exposure and maintain remedy integrity There were no trespass incidents that threatened the integrity or effectiveness of the remedy or created any potential for exposure.
 Overall, project-specific access controls continue to provide adequate control to limit access to remediation areas to authorized personnel only.
 Provide activities management Intrusive activities require completion of an Intrusive Activity Permit prior to excavation.
 Project-specific training continues to provide coordination for activity management.
 In addition, signs were maintained to provide visitors and workers with safety information and to advise them of entry into long-term remediation facilities or waste containment areas.
-Provide access related to CERCLA response actions Based upon inquiries of Army and USFWS personnel, there are no access issues associated with performance of required response actions.
+Provide access related to CERCLA response actions Based upon inquiries of Army and FWS personnel, there are no access issues associated with the performance of required response actions.